Postural Alignment Session

-The Initial session includes a health history, a movement assessment, a E-Pete computer generated exercise menu that is adjusted to the client’s time allowance and goals… it is 1.5 hours and $150.00.
+The Initial session includes a professional posture and movement assessment, a E-Pete computer generated exercise menu that is adjusted to the client’s time allowance and goals… it is 1.5 hours and $150.00.

-Subsequent sessions are 1 hour and cost $100.00 (or a series of 4 are $200- Winter 2018/2019 special only) as we further adjust the exercise menu to the changes the client has accomplished…
+Subsequent sessions are 1 hour and cost $100.00 as we further adjust the exercise menu to the changes the client has accomplished…

 The time frequency depends on the client, but generally the sessions would be several weeks apart, with the client working on their menu daily for 15-45 min…